-The Kuala Lumpur International Airport 2 (KLIA2) is built to be Malaysia's Next Generation Hub - International Airport Hub - that allows seamless connectivity for both local and international low-cost plus full-service carriers.
+The new Malaysia Airport, Kuala Lumpur International Airport 2 (KLIA2), is built to be Malaysia's Next Generation Hub - International Airport Hub - that allows seamless connectivity for both local and international low-cost plus full-service carriers.

 |Passenger Capacity (yearly)|

 |Terminal Size (sqm)|

 |KLIA2||RM4 Billion (estimated)|